Contact informationFarm Address:

 Minimum Length of Stay: 6-12 months preferred

-Interns participate in all aspects of farm life, from milking the cow and goats to making cheese, raising chicks, cleaning the chicken coop and barn, slaughtering animals for food, mowing, weeding, planting and harvesting, pruning the orchard, harvesting and packing produce for sale, and attending weekly farmer’s markets.
-Interns also rotate with us through cook and clean shifts.
-We have a weekly meeting to coordinate schedules, discuss upcoming projects, and troubleshoot any difficulties that have arisen.
-All together we expect around 40 hours of work per week, which can be condensed into 4 days/wk for interns who want more time for personal projects or off-farm income (there are often opportunities to pick up extra paid work on neighboring farms).
+Interns participate in all aspects of farm life, from milking cows and goats to making cheese, raising chicks, cleaning the chicken coop and barn, slaughtering animals for food, mowing, weeding, planting and harvesting, pruning the orchard, harvesting and packing produce for sale, and attending weekly farmer’s markets.
+Interns also rotate with the 2 farm families through meal cook and clean shifts.
+We have a weekly meeting to coordinate schedules, discuss upcoming projects, and troubleshoot any difficulties that have arisen, and we are also open to meeting with interns in a classroom setting to facilitate their learning goals.
+Altogether we expect around 40 hours of work per week, which can be condensed into 4 days/wk for interns who want more time for personal projects or off-farm income (there are often opportunities to pick up extra paid work on neighboring farms).
 We have had interns stay anywhere from 1 month to more than 1 year.
 We find that 6 to 12 months is ideal to get the most out of the experience.
 We typically have 2-3 interns at a time, year round, and we like to line people up as far in advance as possible, so feel free to contact us if you’re interested in working with us at a later time.

-Educational Opportunities: We love to share our over 6 decades combined experience with homesteading, farming, food preparation and natural building.
+Educational Opportunities: We love to share our over 6 decades combined experience with homesteading, farming, food preparation and natural building, and we have recently formalized the educational component of our internship.
+Each intern selects from 1-4 learning concentration areas at a time from a list of topics we teach (see below).
+Interns meet with one of the farmers periodically for lectures, demonstrations, discussions, reading and research assignments.
 There are lots of opportunities for picking up specialized skills such as cheese-making, fermentation, butchering, pruning and grafting, seed saving, and building.
 We occasionally host and teach natural building workshops: see www.strawclaywood.com.
 We also have an extensive library that is available to interns.
+Areas of learning concentration include: Beneficial and pest insects Carpentry Chicken management Cheesemaking and dairy Dairy cow management Farmers market management Goat management Greenhouse management and plant propagation Introductory botany Invoicing and accounting Irrigation systems Natural building Orchard management Rotational grazing Soil analysis and fertility management Slaughtering and butchering Vegetable production

 Meals: 3 organic meals per day are shared with our family, sourced primarily from our farm and neighboring farms.
 We prepare nearly everything from scratch, including grinding our own flour for bread, making masa for tortillas from our own corn, rendering lard, making cheese, and lots of fermentation projects.